jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

-If the file *does* exist, then its contents will be truncated before writing.
+If the file *does* exist, then its contents will be "truncated" before writing.
+The file's original contents will be completely replaced by the output from the new command.

 ---